Probabilistic proof for non-survival at criticality : the Galton-Watson process and more: Application to a cooperative model

-Using Lemma~\ref{grandpas} and the Markov property, we have for any $k\ge 0$ and any natural number $n$:
+Using Lemma~\ref{grandpas} and the Markov property, we have for all $k\ge 0$ and all natural numbers $n$:

-This shows that $(\floor{\frac{Z_{nT}}{N}})_{n\ge 0}$ stochastically dominates a Galton-Watson process with a $\gamma$ replication law, which is supercritical according to the condition on the expectation This results in the process surviving with strictly positive probability. \end{proof}
+This shows that $(\floor{\frac{Z_{nT}}{N}})_{n\ge 0}$ stochastically dominates a Galton-Watson process with reproduction law $\gamma$, which is supercritical according to the condition on the expectation.
+This implies that the process survives with strictly positive probability. \end{proof}